Everything You Want to Know About Joint Supplements

 Collagen is often called the glue that holds your body together, and with good reason: It’s the connective tissue in structures like your skin, hair, nails and bones.
 Your body naturally produces collagen protein, but production slows down as you age.
 A collagen protein supplement can help give your body the tools it needs to build everything from connective tissue to tendons — and keep your joints happy.

-Bulletproof Collagen Protein powder is an easy-to-use powder that supports flexible joints and strong bones, and you can add it to pretty much anything, like coffee and smoothies.
+Bulletproof Collagen Protein powder is an easy-to-use powder that supports flexible joints and strong bones, and you can add it to almost anything, like coffee and smoothies.
+Want a punch of berry flavor, plus targeted support?
+Try Collagen Protein Joint Boost.
+It tastes like blueberry acai, but combines all the benefits of collagen, glucosamine and chondroitin in one delicious scoop.

 The bottom line on joint supplements